JohnboyJovi/study-framework-wiki/Randomization.md

-There are two different levels of specifying randomization
+There are two different levels where randomization can be applied

 # Study Phase